EU-OSHA/napo/readme.md

             }
     ```

-3 Create file drush/aliases/aliases.local.php and define your drush local alias (see example in drush/aliases/osha.aliases.drushrc.php)
+3 Create file drush/aliases/aliases.local.php and define your drush local alias (see example in drush/aliases/napo.aliases.drushrc.php)
-  Redefine your osha.staging.sync alias as you need.
+  Redefine your napo.staging alias as you need.
 Default one might not be accessible to you.

 4 Run install_from_staging.sh
+  ex: ./install_from_staging.sh
   ex: ./install_from_staging.sh -b update_s4_before.sh -a update_s4_after.sh

-3 (deprecated).
-Run [install.sh](https://github.com/EU-OSHA/osha-website/blob/master/install.sh) (wrapper around few drush commands)

-*Warning*: Running install.sh on an existing instance *will destroy* that instance (database) loosing all customisations

-*Note:* You have to pass `--migrate` to install the migrations (taxonomies)

-4. (deprecated) (Optional) To run the migration/migration tests see the documentation from [osha_migration](https://github.com/EU-OSHA/osha-website/tree/master/docroot/sites/all/modules/osha_migration) module

 Updating an existing instance
 =============================